By Beth at the Southern Schoolhouse

 Sensory Seating increases engagement.
 It is an important set of tools that can help to improve the…

-Tools, Not Traps: Harnessing Sensory Items for Success in the Resource Classroom
+Tools, Not Traps: Harnessing Sensory Items for Success

 As a mother of four I have been blessed to see children grow through all developmental stages.
 Each…